k8sstormcenter/honeycluster/README.md

 The video below shows the poisoning of a registry with an image exploiting CVE-2024-21626 "Leaky-Vessel" by tagging and pushing the poisoned image with identical name/tag as the original image.
 (This is a type of Supply Chain Attack).

 Two different RKE2 clusters (intentionally running a vulnerable `runc`) are observed by streaming the `smb` topic in the RedPandaUI.
 When the poisoned image is pulled and started up, the traces appear on the topic.
-As well as we see the senstive-file-access to the private key no the host-node, as well as the newly created file `LEAKYLEAKY` on the host node.
+As well as we see the sensitive-file-access to the private key on the host-node, as well as the newly created file `LEAKYLEAKY` on the host node.

 [![K8sstormcenterLeakyVessel](https://img.youtube.com/vi/RNYz86uDXLc/0.jpg)](https://www.youtube.com/watch?v=RNYz86uDXLc)